Steps in the Job Interview Process

 It's not always quick and easy to get hired.
 The job interview process can be lengthy.
 Being interviewed once and getting a job offer is typically a thing of the past.
 Today, many companies have an involved interview process starting with screening interviews, which often take place on the phone, followed by in-person interviews, second interviews, and even third interviews.

-In addition to a hiring manager, you make meet with managers, employees, and other staff.
+In addition to a hiring manager, you may meet with managers, employees, and other staff.
 How hiring is handled depends on the employer and the systems they have in place for screening and evaluating potential new hires.
 Here's an overview of each step in the interview process, along with advice on the best way to handle each type of interview as you progress up the interview ladder towards a job offer.

 A screening interview is a type of job interview that is conducted to determine if the applicant has the qualifications needed to do the job for which the company is hiring.
 A screening interview is typically the first interview in the hiring process if the company does not start with open interviews where multiple candidates are screened at an open hiring event.